ALASKA HIGHWAY CONSORTIUM ON TEACHER EDUCATION

 Fort St. John, BC, V1J 6K1

 Note that if you are also required to apply to SFU (see above) you will also need to submit offical transcripts to SFU Undergraduate Admissions.
 You may request both sets of transcripts at the same time, however, ensure that paper copies of your transripts are sent directly to our office using the address above.
 SFU Admissions is unable to share documents or digital transcripts with our office.
+Instructions for submitting documents to SFU Admissions can be found here.

 You do not need to send us your SFU transcript.
 We can access those directly.